Cancer treatments

 What is hormone therapy?

-Hormone therapy may be used with other cancer treatments — for example, to shrink a tumour before surgery, or after a different treatment to reduce the chance of the cancer recurring.
+Hormone therapy may be used with other cancer treatments.
+For example, it can be used to shrink a tumour before surgery or after other treatment to stop the cancer from coming back.

 What is targeted therapy?

 Targeted therapy is often used with other cancer treatments.
-It can also be used for months or even years to slow cancer growth or prevent cancer from recurring.
+It can also be used for months or even years to slow cancer growth or stop it from coming back.

 What is ablation?